Healing and Curing: What is Medicine?

 * Natural medicine measures health and strengthens the body’s natural processes.

-* Chinese medicine connects the patient with their destiny.
+* Chinese medicine aligns the patient with their Destiny (Ming).

-* Hawaiian medicine aligns a person with their ancestors.
+* Hawaiian medicine connects a person with their ancestors, hence returning them to the place of Creation (Pö).

 Each medicine treats what it perceives as the root of the problem.
 But, as different as they may be, all of these medicines have one thing in common; when they are practiced well both the patient and the practitioner will benefit from their experience of that medicine.
 With varying degrees of success, each of these medicines will move the patient and practitioner toward their own integration.
 This integration may involve healing, curing, or both.